BDC Hamburger Icon

 1. Denial-of-service (DoS) and distributed-denial-of-service (DDoS) attacks

 A DoS attack is designed to overwhelm a machine or network’s resources so the intended users cannot access the system.
-DoS attacks are accomplished by bombarding the specified target with a flood of traffic or information to crash the system.
+It is executed by bombarding the specified target with a flood of traffic or information to crash the system.

-Unlike other types of cyber risks, DoS attacks do not directly benefit the attacker.
-A competitor may initiate a DoS attack to disrupt your website and gain an advantage, or it may be the first stage of a greater cyberthreat.
+Unlike other types of cyberrisks, DoS attacks do not directly benefit the attacker.
+For example, a competitor might initiate a DoS attack to disrupt your website and gain an advantage or the attack could serve as a diversion for a larger cyberthreat, such as ransomware deployment.

-A DDoS attack is the same as a DoS attack but is launched from many host computers.
-A DDoS attack aims to overwhelm a company website or service beyond what the server can accommodate so that it malfunctions.
+A DDoS attack is the same as a DoS attack but is launched from multiple host computers.
+This type of attack overwhelms a company’s website or online service, causing it to malfunction or become inaccessible.

-There are different types of DoS and DDoS attacks, but these are the most common:
+There are different types of DoS and DDoS attacks, but here are the most common — and how to prevent them:

-• TCP SYN flooding: These attacks can be prevented by placing servers behind a firewall.
+• TCP SYN flooding: These attacks exploit the TCP handshake process to overload a system.
+They can often be prevented by implementing rate-limiting or placing servers behind a firewall.

 • Teardrop attacks: Teardrop attacks result from a vulnerability that’s common in older versions of Windows; multiple patches have been issued over the years.
 Keep your operating system up to date to prevent teardrop attacks.